rommelfs/ticket-tools/README.md

 This tools creates a take-down request as an investigation to an incident (`Incident-ID`).
 It uses the given `Templatename` (from `./templates`).
 The input is based on the given `URL`, which is checked with `UrlAbuse`.
 The verification of the content being online can be skipped (`False`).
 A specific queue can be mentioned (default is 5).

+It can also send the contents to a MISP instance.

 Requires `UrlAbuse` from https://github.com/CIRCL/url-abuse